Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient

 Mercy Hospital and Medical Center Chemical Dependency Intensive Outpatient - Chicago, IL

-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient is a mental health and substance abuse treatment facility located at 2525 South Michigan Avenue, 4th Floor in the 60616 zip code in Chicago, IL.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient is a mental health and addiction rehab center located at 2525 South Michigan Avenue, 4th Floor in the 60616 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include anger management, substance use counseling approach and motivational interviewing.
-Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient include anger management, CBT and substance use counseling approach.
+Mercy Hospital And Medical Center Chemical Dependency Intensive Outpatient provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment program.
+It also provides residential substance use treatment and inpatient dual diagnosis treatment.

 Address: 2525 South Michigan Avenue, 4th Floor, Chicago, IL 60616